-All of these “captured” objects, even the tiniest one, have astrological significance, especially Kamo`oalewa (41 m), and should be tracked as they transit our natal charts.
+All of these “captured” objects, even the tiniest one, have astrological significance, especially Kamo`oalewa (41 meters in diameter), and should be tracked as they transit our natal charts.
 Do astrologers track them, look at natal placements, and so forth?
 Without an ephemeris with ecliptic-of-date coordinates, it’s impossible, right?
 We believe they have a message for us, even if short-lived, as with the “temporarily captured fly-by” 2024PT5.
 It will be retrograde the entire time while looping the Earth, spending most of the time in Tropical Leo from Oct.
 6 through Dec.
-15. For those who might continue to track it and, thus, to better understand its significance, it’s stationary direct on Feb.
-1, 2025, 19:51 UT (4° Can 21'44.83").
+15. For those who might continue to track it further and, thus, to better understand its significance, it’s stationary direct (SD) on Feb.
+1, 2025, 19:51:37 UT (4° Can 21'45.10"), the day 4486 Mithra is SD as well, 18:08:01 UT (29° Tau 06'56.458").

 2024PT5 is visible in the northern hemisphere in the constellation Draco from Aug.
 29 to Oct.
-13, then moves into Ursa Minor.
+13, then moves into Ursa Minor until Dec.
+4.

 Enjoy your research!